datanav/docs/collecting_data.rst

 Principles of connecting data
 -----------------------------

-When connecting data in Sesam, it is important to understand :ref:`global datasets <data-modelling-Global pipes>`.
+When connecting data in Sesam, it is important to understand :ref:`global datasets <best-practice-global-pipes>`.
 The raw data where additional properties were added is now ready to be connected to other data from other sources.
 This can be done in various ways so next few chapters will describe this in more detail.

 .. collecting_data-Global pipes / datasets: